 The Community Colleges Chancellors Office used the CCEJA to support energy projects throughout the state.
 While no new funds were allocated to the Community Colleges Chancellor's Office since fiscal year 2017-18, the program continues to gather data and close out projects.
-In 2018-19, a total of 284 projects were completed for a total project cost of \$102.8 million, including utility incentives and district funding, at 60 community college districts.
-This investment is projected to result in annual savings of 37.5 million kWh of electricity and 588,000 gas therms, resulting in almost \$5.8 million in annual energy cost savings and \$4.44 million in one-time energy incentives at Community Colleges.
+In 2019-20, remaining Proposition 39 funds of \$5.8 million supported an additional 25 projects at 16 Community College Districts.
+This investment is projected to result in annual savings of 1.7 million kWh of electricity and 8,000 gas therms, resulting in \$244,000 in annual energy cost savings and \$6,541 in one-time energy incentives at Community Colleges.

+The Proposition 39 Program has been successful at Community College Districts.
 Comparing energy use data from 2017-18 to baseline data from 2012-13 indicates that system-wide energy use has declined by just over 6 percent across the state.
-Table 3-2 shows the system-wide energy usage and savings for the Community College system since the program started in fiscal year 2012-13.
+Table 3-3 shows the systemwide energy usage and savings for the Community College system since the program started in fiscal year 2012-13.